SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ```

 ## What Have We Learned from This Chapter?

-First of all, we learned **what programming is** – **issuing commands written in a computer language** which the machine can understand and carry out.
+First of all, we learned **what programming is** – **issuing commands written in a computer language** that the machine can understand and carry out.
 We also found out **what a computer program is** – a **series of commands** that aim to achieve a certain result.
 We gained some basic knowledge of the **Java programming language** and learned **how to create simple console programs using IntelliJ IDEA**.
 We followed Java's program code structure, one example of which is that issuing of commands mainly happens in the **`static void main(String[] args)`** section, within the curly brackets.
 We looked at printing with the function **`System.out.printIn(…)`** and starting the program with **[Ctrl + Shift + F10]**.
 And last but not least, we now know how to test our code in **SoftUni's Judge System**.

 Top work!
 Let us now tackle the **exercises**.
 You remember that learning how to program involves a lot of code writing and problem-solving, right?
 Let us do just that and put what we have learned into practice.

 ## First Steps in Programming – Exercises

 Welcome to the exercises.
 We are now going to write a couple of console applications, which will help us make a few more steps into programming.
-After that we will show you how to program something more complex – programs with graphical and web user interface.
+After that, we will show you how to program something more complex – programs with graphical and web user interfaces.

-### Exercise: Console-Based Program 'Expression'
+### Problem: Expression

 Write a console-based Java program that **calculates** and **prints** the value of the following numerical expression:
 <p align="center"> (3522 + 52353) * 23 - (2336 * 501 + 23432 - 6743) * 3 </p>

 Note: **you are not allowed to previously calculate the value** (for example, with Windows Calculator).

 ### Hints and Guidelines

 Create a **new Java file** and name it **`Expression`**.
 Then we find the method **`static void main(String[] args)`** and start writing in its body (the space **between the opening and closing curly braces**).
 We need to **write the code**, which will calculate the numeric expression above and print its value on the console.
 Pass the expression to the **`System.out.printIn(…)`** command by writing it within its brackets:

 ![](assets/chapter-1-images/02.Expression-01.png)